Product attributes are key to getting your brand noticed in the increasingly crowded ecommerce marketplace.

 Product attributes refer to the characteristics that define a service or product and influence customer buying decisions.

-Companies internally identify products using a unique code or SKU (stock-keeping unit) to help differentiate between products in their inventory.
+Companies internally identify products using a unique code or SKU (stock-keeping unit) to help differentiate between products in their inventory management system.
 Still, customers look for products in very different ways.

 Customers use natural language and descriptive words in their search queries, such as “large family tent” or “affordable waterproof jacket.”